| |

 Tree Collar Tutorial Video

-If you don’t find the images enough help to make your tree collar, I did a very casual video tutorial of me making this tree collar for you.
+If you don’t find the images enough to help make your DIY Christmas tree collar, I did a video with a simple tutorial of me making this tree collar for you.

 Want to Try This Christmas Tree Collar?
 Pin it!